 Final Diagnosis: The features are those of an anaplastic astrocytoma (WHO grade III)

-Fairly typical appearances of an anaplasic astrocytoma with the presence of enhancement in keeping with a grade III tumour.
+Fairly typical appearances of an anaplasic astrocytoma with the presence of enhancement in keeping with a grade III tumor.

-Note: IDH mutation status is not provided in this case and according to the current (2016) WHO classification of CNS tumours, this tumour would, therefore, be designated as an anaplastic astrocytoma NOS.
+Note: IDH mutation status is not provided in this case and according to the current (2016) WHO classification of CNS tumors, this tumor would, therefore, be designated as an anaplastic astrocytoma NOS.

 - brain tumors

 - Neuro and Heand & Neck cases